exonum/exonum-doc/src/get-started/frontend-tutorial/step-3-auth-logic.md

 <div class="loader" if={ loading }></div>
 ```

-Extend `riot.mixin` with method which toggle loader from any tag:
+Extend `riot.mixin` with method which allows to toggle loader in any place of application:

 ```javascript
 var self = this;